imranalmunyeem/Python-Complete-Guide/README.md

                       ---> It hides the unnecessary code details from the user.
                       ---> Also,  when we do not want to give out sensitive parts of our code implementation and this is where data abstraction came.

+## Reading and Writing to text files in Python
+            ---> Python provides inbuilt functions for creating, writing, and reading files.

+            ---> There are two types of files that can be handled in python, normal text files and binary files (written in binary language, 0s, and 1s).

+                      ---> Text files: In this type of file, Each line of text is terminated with a special character called EOL (End of Line), which is the new line character (‘\n’) in python by default.

+                      ---> Binary files: In this type of file, there is no terminator for a line, and the data is stored after converting it into machine-understandable binary language.

 ## Python Exception Handling
              ---> Exceptions:
                       ---> Exceptions are raised when the program is syntactically correct, but the code resulted in an error.
 This error does not stop the execution                              of the program, however, it changes the normal flow of the program.